 It’s high time to relax, play some golf, and explore local attractions and recreation along the Virgin River.
 After all, you’ve earned it.
 And when you arrive, you’ll notice that we have some smart procedures across the city to bring you peace of mind.
 Along with our changes, there are some simple things you can do too: like being mindful of social distancing, wearing mandatory face coverings when you’re around others, and washing your hands often.
 We know you’re ready to escape.
 Together, we can do it the #MesquiteSmart way.

 Nevadans and visitors are required to wear face coverings when they are in public, with limited exceptions.
 Many of the destination’s resorts have put together a thorough health and wellness plan based on the advice of health and government officials.
 Governor Sisolak announced April 13 that the state-wide goal is that every county will be able to fully reopen at 100% capacity by June 1.
 The mask mandate will stay in place.
 Below you can find a link to each resort partner’s plan, as well as more information about capacity, social distancing and cleaning practices.

-Nevadans and visitors are required to wear face coverings when they are in public settings.
+Nevadans and visitors are required to wear face coverings at all times, for both indoor and outdoor activities.
 This includes: